JaneliaSciComp/jrc-rna-structure-pipeline/readme.md

 5. generate_train.py to generate kaggle format train data

 I've uploaded the pickle file: https://www.kaggle.com/datasets/shujun717/stanford3d-dataprocessing-pickle, so you may start from step 4 to reproduce Stanford3D competition data

+To run the full workflow for a sample, run job.sh, that will pull last week RNA structure and process.